 Topics for children aged 8-11

 For children of 8-11 there are specific history topics specified in the UK National Curriculum, which home educators can follow if they wish although there is no requirement to do so.
 However you will find that there are more resources in the shops for NC-related material!
-The key topics are currently taken from: Vikings and Saxons, Tudors and Stuarts, Ancient Egyptians, Ancient Greeks, Victorian Britain, Britain since 1930.
-Browse your local bookshops for appropriate books, many of which are published each year for parents to use at home with their children.
+The key topics currently include: Vikings and Saxons, Tudors and Stuarts, Ancient Egyptians, Ancient Greeks, Victorian Britain, Britain since 1930.
+Browse your local bookshops for appropriate books.
+Publishers produce many of these for parents to use at home with their children.

 An excellent series of books is the ‘Horrible History’ series, written for children of this age with a humorous – but accurate – view of history, including many of the unpleasant bits.
 Reading these gives an excellent understanding of the period, and the life of children as well as adults.
 There are several other titles in the series; if your children like them, they may learn more about history from these than any other source.